 Difference between MySQL Text vs Varchar

-MySQL Varchar defines a data type string with the variable length that stores a value as a length prefix of 1-byte or 2-byte plus actual data.
+MySQL Varchar defines a data type string with a variable length that stores a value as a length prefix of 1-byte or 2-byte plus actual data.
 Besides Varchar and Char data types, the MySQL server supports the TEXT data type, including additional features that the previous two do not contain.
-In this topic, we are going to learn about MySQL text vs varchar.
+In this topic, we will learn about MySQL text vs varchar.

-MySQL Text is a data type in MySQL which is responsible for storing a text data value in the database table.
+MySQL Text is a data type in MySQL responsible for storing a text data value in the database table.
 The Text type is beneficial to store the long-form text strings from length 1 byte to 4 GB.
-Unlike Varchar, we do not need to specify the length storage using Text type for a table column.
+Unlike Varchar; we do not need to specify the length storage using Text type for a table column.
 The length prefix denotes the number of bytes present in a value.
-Suppose, if a table column needs less than 255 bytes, then a 1-byte length prefix is used.
-Also, when the column needs more than 255 bytes then, a 2-byte length prefix is used.
+Suppose a table column needs less than 255 bytes; then a 1-byte length prefix is used.
+Also, when the column needs more than 255 bytes a 2-byte length prefix is used.
 But the total length for all columns should be to a maximum size of 65,535.

 Below are the key differences between MySQL text vs varchar: